zamarawka/use-validatorjs/README.md

 ## UI/UX

 Good practice is don't shock users untill they try to do something wrong.
-Based on this ideology `useValidator` return have 2 objects with errors.
+Based on this ideology `useValidator` return 2 objects with errors:

 1. `validation` - realtime validation messages
 2. `errors` - empty object untill you need to show errors

-To fill errors object you should use `showErrors` function, which could receive boolean value, with state with `true` as default.
+To fill errors object you should use `showErrors` function, which could receive boolean value with state, by default it's `true`.
 To check current state of view errors you should use `isShowErrors`.

 For example, render validation errors only then form submitted and disable submit button if errors is shown and still exists: